rajatnagarr/CCI_OPENSAS/source/introduction.rst

 Open Source Spectrum Access System (OpenSAS)
 --------------------------------------------

-The role of the SAS is to allow spectrum management of CBSDs, activation of dynamic protection zones, and environmental sensing for incumbent protection.
-OpenSAS strives to adhere to WInnForum and FCC regulations on SAS and CBRS operations.
+To enable research and experimentation in CBRS ecosystem, Virginia Tech/CCI has developed an open-source SAS called OpenSAS [3][4].
+OpenSAS strives to adhere to WInnForum and FCC regulations on SAS and CBSD operations and has successfully tested with Software Defined Radio (SDR) based CBSDs and ESCs.
+OpenSAS also has Dynamic Protection Area (DPA) configuration and ML-based incumbent detection capability integrated and tested [3].OpenSAS also has a web-based user interface for easy visualization and monitoring of the system.

 OpenSAS Architecture
 --------------------